drwtstc/Hangman/README.md

-# Hangman! - Vanilla Vlavored
+# Hangman! - Vanilla Flavored

 ## Description
 Using the tradional concept of Hangman; a user must guess the word to win the game.
 In this in this game the user has 6 chances (lives) to miss a letter or they lose the game.
 If the user correctly guesses the word they win the game.